 It brings a unique and soulful experience to your travels and perhaps introduces you to a new hobby (or potential career).

-One of the most fun things to do in Jackson, MS if your kids are musical.
+One of the most fun things to do with kids in Jackson, MS if they are musical.

 Kalyra and Savannah adored getting a pedicure at the Soul Spa at the Westin Hotel.